Long Marston, Hertfordshire: Transport

 Long Marston is about 2.5 miles (4 km) from Cheddington Railway Station and 5 miles from the A41.
 There is a bus service for the village - the No. 62 Aylesbury to Cheddington & Wilstone.

 Marston Gate railway station to the north of the village was a stop on the Cheddington to Aylesbury branch line.
 The station opened in November 1860 and closed on 2 February 1953.
 In 1864, at a cost of £283, a booking office and stationmaster's house were constructed.
 Goods handled by the station include coal, milk, cattle and chaff from Aylesbury Brewery to feed the local cattle.
 As the station was in a particularly remote location, there was a wagonette service.

 Dean Bros

-Dean Bros (later known as Deans Eggs) was a family business and major employer in Long Marston, at one stage employing over 100 people in the community.
+Dean Bros (later known as Deans Farm Eggs) was a family business and major employer in Long Marston, at one stage employing over 100 people in the community.

 William Dean founded the business, starting with a pony and cart, collecting eggs in baskets from nearby farms and distributing these to local customers.
 William's son, Don later joined the business where they established a purpose built 'egg packing station' in the middle of Long Marston.

 Don's brother, Len, who lived in Aston Clinton, also joined the family business.
 It was Len who really expanded the business with his contacts in London and a new packing station was constructed in Gubblecote.
 The business was firmly entrenched in village life, distributing school dinners cooked in the canteen of Long Marston School to the other villages in the parish.